 M

-However, the pandas are not as ‘fluid’ or adjustable as Lifton claim the human to be.
+The solitary nature of pandas, exacerbated by habitat fragmentation due to modernization, mirrors the isolation and disconnection experienced by many individuals in contemporary society.
+However, unlike humans, pandas have not adapted well to this change.
 They found their biological niche through a genetic mutation in the spine, which allowed them to sit comfortably.
-Bamboo, their primary food source, is poor in nutrients and has to be eaten 16 hours a day, due to which their libido has remained particularly low.
+Bamboo, their primary food source, is poor in nutrients and has to be eaten 16 hours a day, due to which their libido remains particularly low.

 Panda contemplating the black square